How to become a midwife in the UK

 International Confederation of Midwives (ICM)

-The International Confederation of Midwives (ICM) is an international organisation that supports midwives across the world.
-The ICM has developed a definition of the midwife that is widely used by international organisations and professional bodies.
+The ICM is an international organisation that supports midwives across the world.
+They have developed a definition of the midwife that is widely used by international organisations and professional bodies.

 You can view the full definitions by clicking on the links below: